wecassidy/AnalogShield/README.md

   offset`
 - Square: `V(t) = amplitude * (-1)^floor((t - phase shift) / period) +
   offset`

+New ramp functions should have a range of [-1, 1] when amplitude is 1V and offset is 0V to work as expected.

 # Serial protocol
 The protocol works on a command-response basis: the Python side sends